pmusau17/Platooning-F1Tenth/src/race/README.md

 - [sim_for_rtreach.launch](sim_for_rtreach.launch)
    -  Creates runtime-assurance architechture for a single vehicle in the presence of a fixed number of static obstacles (cones).
 The controller that is used for navigation by default is a vision based end-to-end learning regime.
 - [sim_for_rtreach_batch.launch](sim_for_rtreach_batch.launch)
-   - Allows for the run-time assurance architechture to be evaluated across numerous experimental runs.
+   - Allows for the runtime assurance architechture to be evaluated across numerous experimental runs.
 In order to analyze the runtime performance as well as efficacy in preventing collisions.
 - [sim_for_rtreach_batch_rl.launch](sim_for_rtreach_batch_rl.launch)
-   -
+   - Similar to [sim_for_rtreach.launch](sim_for_rtreach.launch).
+However the controller that is used is a reinforcement learning controller trained using Augmented Random Search.
 - [sim_for_rtreach_batch_worlds.launch](sim_for_rtreach_batch_worlds.launch)
+   - Allows for the runtime assurance architechture to be evaluated across numerous racetrack environments.
+Default controller is the vision-based end-to-end learning controller.
 - [sim_for_rtreach_dynamic.launch](sim_for_rtreach_dynamic.launch)
+   - This file creates the run-time assurance architechture in the presence of dynamic obstacles.
+It makes use of a multi-object object tracking algorithm to classify and track objects within the environment.
 - [sim_for_rtreach_multi_agent.launch](sim_for_rtreach_multi_agent.launch)
+   - Creates runtime-assurance architechture for a single vehicle in the presence of a fixed number of dynamic obstacles (other agents).
 - [sim_for_rtreach_rl.launch](sim_for_rtreach_rl.launch)
 - [slam.launch](slam.launch)
+   - Launch file for SLAM algorithms.
+This file makes use of the gmapping library.
+For simple racetracks this library is sufficient.
+However for large racetracks with multiple loops we recommend using Google Cartographer.
 - [sys_id.launch](sys_id.launch)
+   -  Launch file used to collect data for model estimation of the F1Tenth Vehicle.